dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Notes.md

 >
 > The uniform limit of continuous functions is continuous.
 (Note: in other cases, you may need to show the limit is bounded, or has bounded derivative, or whatever other conditions define $X$.)
 > $\qed$

+**Lemma:**
+Metric spaces are compact iff they are sequentially compact, (i.e. every sequence has a convergent subsequence)